PayString/paystring-documentation/docs/getting-started.md

 ### Send compliance information

-If a payment setup details object contains information in the `complianceRequirements` field, then upon receipt of that object, the sender institution must send back compliance information.
+If a payment setup details object contains information in the `complianceRequirements` field, then upon receipt of that object, the originating institution must send back compliance information.

 **Request format**